Would the Oppressed become the Oppressor if given the chance?

 “I don’t agree with the conclusion.
 Black people are not going to become like whites.
 Never.”

-Maya argued, “But the play says given the chance, black people will act as cruel as whites.
+Maya argued, “The play says given the chance, black people will act as cruel as whites.
 I don’t believe it.”

-Inequality and injustice have to be confronted, but confronting injustice with injustice is exchange not change.
-Switching positions and giving the oppressed power to become the oppressor creates an exhausting arms race battle with far too many casualties.
-Oppression needs to be dismantled.
+Inequality and injustice have to be confronted, but medicating injustice with injustice is an exchange that complicates a system that is already in critical condition.
+It is not a success if the oppressed simply become the oppressors, even if, for a time, some well-deserved consequences cripple the tyrants.
+This type of exchange creates an exhausting arms race battle with far too many casualties that will never dismantle oppression.